blackfisk-tech/vstx-data-table/README.md

 > We are actively changing this data-table in our operations daily so please help us improve its usability.

 ### History
+- 0.2.5 - Removed DownloadAs functionality (will be released as separate module to take advantage of dependency bundling)
+- 0.2.4 - Improved Performance by reducing Lodash, Fontawesome, other dependencies and improving build process
+- 0.2.3 - Web Worker support in Filtering, Sorting, and Pagination
-- 0.1.4 - Added Web Worker option in Filtering to reduce UI blocking
+- 0.2.0 - Added Web Worker option in Filtering to reduce UI blocking
 - 0.1.2 - Updated Documentation, Added Default formatDate filter with Timezone support
 - 0.1.1 - Altered Search Bar behavior from Automatic to Manual (on Enter, on Click)
 - 0.1.0 - Deep Sorting and Deep Filtering configurations added to Columns prop Column Schema